 What does it mean to be a woman of valor?
 Fellowship President Yael Eckstein invites you to discover the character traits of key Bible women in this complimentary download.

 President and CEO Yael Eckstein tells the story of Purim, the commandments, and how Jews celebrate this joyous holiday.

-Learn about Ruth's legacy of faith and loyalty to God in this complimentary Bible study, The Life of Ruth
+Learn about Ruth's legacy of faith and loyalty to God in this complimentary Bible study, The Life of Ruth.

 The Jewish holiday of Hanukkah celebrates two miracles— a great Jewish military victory and a miraculous spiritual victory in the Temple.

 Discover how you can partake of God's promise given to Abraham thousands of years ago, "I will bless those you bless you," in this timeless inspirational booklet by Rabbi Yechiel Eckstein.
 Download your complimentary copy.

 President and CEO Yael Eckstein tells the story of Hanukkah and how Jews commemorate the victory of the Maccabees over the Greek/Syrian forces of King Antiochus.

 Explore the collection of songs and hymns prepared by King David and discover how they continue to inspire, comfort, and challenge us today.
 Download our complimentary Bible Study.

 Watch a video as Fellowship President and CEO Yael Eckstein shares her reflections on Rosh Hashanah, and the new beginning it represents for everyone.

 The book of Jonah is traditionally read during Yom Kippur services as it is the story of repentance, forgiveness, and second chances.
 Jonah's story reminds us that even when we stumble and sin, if we turn to God, He is quick to forgive and no one is beyond the reach of…

 Terrorists in the Middle East are bombing churches and brutalizing Christian communities.
 How you can respond with help and hope.